allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 And later when ECMAScript Modules were merged into HTML, they decided only relative URLs and absolute URLs were allowed, bare specifiers were excluded at that time, see [HTML PR 443].
-Because bare specifiers could have some security concerns and would require more complex design in web standards.
+Because bare specifiers could have some security concerns and would require a more complex design in web standards.

 After ECMAScript Modules becomes an official standard, now Node.js also wanted to implement that, so Node.js added ESM modules implementation in